triplem/PlugUI/README.markdown

 The old version of PlugUI had a simple music playback system integrated with the file browser.
 The new version will have a global media player with volume control, playlist and so on.

-This depends on the backend api for file downloads so isn't in the codebase yet, but all the big pieces are already there (libraries etc).
+This depends on the backend api for file downloads so isn't in the codebase yet.

 ##Package Manager

-Not implemented yet but planned to be a simple list of all packages available vs installed, upgrade notifications etc.
+Right now all already installed packages are shown.
+It is planned to show detailed information for a specific package and also to allow to install/remove packages.

 ##Settings & users

 Currently has a simple list of system users (pulls from /etc/passwd), will be able to add and delete users, change their shell, home folder, password and other basic things.

-Settings area will also have basic network settings of some kind, perhaps using NetworkManager but that is not the Arch default so requires more testing.
+Settings area will also have basic network settings of some kind, perhaps using NetworkManager, netcfg or something like this,  but that is not the Arch default so requires more testing.

 ##API